 Awaken the Great Mother Within - Oaxaca Apr.
 4-10, 2019

 Join us on an adventure to one of the greatest cradles of creativity, Oaxaca, Mexico, where artists of life have been honoring the Sacred Mother for thousands of years and awakening her reflection within their own hearts through creative expression.
 When we create, we emulate the creative force that birthed the origin of all being and we spark the birth of our own dreams.
 Imagine becoming the Mother of your own dreams, holding, tending and caring for your most precious creation: you!
 Imagine wrapping up this passion fueled adventure of your soul in a colorful hand-woven tapestry called life.
-This is “Awaken the Sacred Mother Within.”
-Your guides Stephanie Urbina Jones and Emily K. Grieves will be your spiritual midwives!
+This is “Awaken the Great Mother Within.”
+Your guides Stephanie Urbina Jones and Emily K. Grieves will be your spiritual midwives.
+We are excited that our Special Guest Teacher, Maia Williams, will be joining us with an incredible offering in Intuitive Writing!

 Join us as we climb the steps to the sacred sites and pyramids of Monte Alban and Mitla to experience initiations, ceremonies and a vortex of transformation.
 Sit and drink in the wisdom of the Tule Tree.
 Soak in the healing mineral baths at the Hierve el Agua Petrified Waterfalls.
 Wander the streets, churches & art galleries of Oaxaca City and be inspired by the magic of weavers in Teotitlan del Valle.
 Embrace the artists of life.
 Our Mother Patroness of the land is everywhere to guide you as La Virgen de Guadalupe and La Virgen de Juquila.
-Touch the depths of your soul with Shamanic Breathwork in this powerful environment.
-Learn how to awaken your creative Muse with painting and Intentional Creativity.
+Touch the depths of your soul as Stephanie leads us in Shamanic Breathwork in this powerful environment.
+Learn how to awaken your creative Muse with painting and Intentional Creativity with Emily and Intuitive Writing with Maia.
 Find your fire, your tenderness, your passion, and your compassion.
 Awaken the dreams in your heart to become the Mother and the Creator of your own life.

 Reserve Your Spot Today!
 Journey is Limited to 16 Participants and will sell out fast.
 Don't miss this unique opportunity to go deep into the heart of your heart and be held in a small sacred circle as you heal and weave your dreams to life.